blbynum/load_profiles/README.md

 # loadprofs.sh
 **Load more bash profiles!**

+## NOTICE: As of 06/04/2023, loadprofs has been replaced by [prof](https://github.com/blbynum/prof), a smoother, portable version of loadprofs.
+There will be no further updates to loadprofs.

+# Overview

 By calling loadprofs from your .bash_profile or equivelent file, you can manage several bash profile files all at once.
 Fill a folder with files full of functions and aliases! loadprofs.sh will both load each file, as well as create an alias for editing each file.

 # Requirements